 - Guest sharing & protection overview – Microsoft documentation (opens in a new tab)

 Tip #10: Configure custom security settings for each Microsoft team

-You want to give users freedom to create new resources as they see fit—but you don’t want that freedom to come at the cost of creating a security risk.
+You want to give users the freedom to create new resources as they see fit—but you don’t want that freedom to come at the cost of creating a security risk.
 The scalable solution: configure custom security settings for your Microsoft teams based on their confidentiality and business purpose.
 That way, you can implement additional restrictions only where needed.

 Good to know: